If you only read one page on our site, this should be it.

 The following are recommended to achieving acclimatization:

-Kilimanjaro neither advocates nor discourages the use of Diamox (see Diamox: Does it Mask AMS?).
+Kilimanjaro® neither advocates nor discourages the use of Diamox (see Diamox:

 can be used to relieve altitude induced headaches.

-Bottled oxygen may be requested to be carried by our staff for an additional fee.
-Each oxygen cannister weighs 10 kgs when full, and can provide a continuous flow of oxygen for a maximum of four hours.
-It is for use only in emergency situations.
+We carry bottled oxygen on all of our climbs as a precaution and additional safety measure.
+The oxygen cannister is for use only in emergency situations.
 It is NOT used to assist clients who have not adequately acclimatized on their own to climb higher.
 The most immediate treatment for moderate and serious altitude sickness is descent.
 With Kilimanjaro's routes, it is always possible to descend, and descend quickly.
 Therefore, oxygen is used strictly to treat a stricken climber, when necessary, in conjunction with descent, to treat those with moderate and severe altitude sickness.

 At 9,800 feet (3,000 m), the Gamow Bag can simulate a descent of 4,800 feet (1,500 m).
 After two hours in the bag, the person's body chemistry will have "reset" to the lower altitude.
 This acclimatization lasts for up to 12 hours outside of the bag which should be enough time to get them down to a lower altitude and allow for further acclimatization.